bcgov/bcparks-cms/infrastructure/helm/README.md

 Run the following commands from the `infrastructure/helm/bcparks` directory.

-Objects prefixed with `main-` in OpenShift are from the main branch in GitHub and objects prefixed with `alpha-` are from the develop branch (alpha environments).
+Objects prefixed with `main-` in OpenShift are from the main branch in GitHub and objects prefixed with `alpha-` are from the alpha branch (alpha environments).
 There is no `alpha-` for prod because there is no alpha environment for prod.

 ### Dev